-This year we've traveled across the country profiling entrepreneurs for GoDaddy.
+This year we've traveled across the US profiling entrepreneurs for GoDaddy.
 Highlighting people who are following their passions and carving their own path, these 2-3 minute mini-documentaries showcase inspiring stories from GoDaddy's customer base.
 These stories are then pushed out on their YouTube, Instagram, and other social media platforms.

 This campaign is cultivating a community of people who are committed to the small-business economy and inspiring others to pursue their own side-hustles and follow their dreams.